OgarProject/Ogar/README.md

 11   | Hunger Games

 ## Console Commands
 The current availabe console commands are listed here.
 Command names are not case sensitive, but player names are.
 Note: To affect unnamed players, add 2 spaces after the command and then add any other parameters the command requires.
-Ex. "mass  200", "kill  ", or "color  0 0 250"
+Ex.
+(Treat the underscores as spaces) "mass__200", "kill__", or "color__0 0 250"

  - Addbot [Number]
    * Adds [Number] of bots to the server.
 If an amount is not specified, 1 bot will be added.